downingbots/RLDonkeycar/README.md

 To run the RL code on the RLPi or with the simulator run:
 * python RLPi.py

-If using a phyisical car, put the car down near the middle of the track and start training in real-time.
+If using a physical car, put the car down near the middle of the track and start training in real-time.

 If running the simulation, start the simulator (preferable version 18.9) and select the screen resolution and "Generated Track" using a command like:
 * ./DonkeySimLinux/donkey_sim.x86_64